Grounds For Sculpture Announces Two-Year Commission Series with Klip Collective

 Immersive Light and Sound Exhibitions Will Activate the Sculpture Park during Winter Evenings

-Hamilton, NJ – UPDATE September 9, 2021 – Grounds For Sculpture today announces a two-year partnership with Klip Collective to present a distinctive after-hours multisensory experience.
-The Night Forms series will directly interact with a selection of contemporary artworks and signature horticultural features across the park’s 42 acres, furthering the nonprofit’s commitment to creating unique experiences bringing art and nature together.
-On view November 26, 2021 through February 27, 2022, the first commission, Night Forms: dreamloop by Klip Collective, presents more than a dozen site-specific light and sound works.
+Hamilton, NJ – UPDATE January 24, 2022 – Grounds For Sculpture today announces extended dates for the first exhibition in a two-year partnership with Klip Collective to present a distinctive after-hours multisensory experience.
+The Night Forms series directly interacts with a selection of contemporary artworks and signature horticultural features across the park’s 42 acres, furthering the nonprofit’s commitment to creating unique experiences bringing art and nature together.
+Now on view through April 3, 2022, the first commission, Night Forms: dreamloop by Klip Collective, presents a dozen site-specific light and sound works.
 The innovative and immersive experience offers a rare opportunity to visit the park both at night and during the winter, transforming Grounds For Sculpture into a year-round destination.

 As immersive art gains popularity across the country, Night Forms brings this progressive movement to a new environment.
-Illuminating the park with projection mapping and lighting to a special choreographed soundtrack, Night Forms expands the viewing plane from the earth to the sky and creates a shared experience that heightens the senses.
-With this installation, Klip Collective had the opportunity to not only enliven the winter landscape, from the maple allée to the weeping blue atlas cedars, but also create a robust dialogue with artists of differing media by interacting with the sculptures in the park, including works by Bruce Beasley, Michele Oka Doner, and Michelle Post.
-Each feature, whether a work of art or nature, will be transformed by the light and sound surrounding it.
-Like the natural environment itself, the installation changes throughout the course of its run and even the course of an evening.
+Illuminating the park with projection mapping and lighting synchronized to an artist-commissioned soundtrack, Night Forms expands the viewing plane from the earth to the sky and creates a shared experience that heightens the senses.
+With this installation, Klip Collective used the opportunity to not only enliven the winter landscape, from the maple allée to the weeping blue atlas cedars, but also to create a robust dialogue with artists of differing media by interacting with the sculptures in the park, including works by Bruce Beasley, Michele Oka Doner, and Michelle Post.
+Each feature, whether a work of art or nature, is transformed by the light and sound surrounding it.

 Visitors are enveloped in the multisensory presentation as they move through the park.
 By creating a unique experience specific to Grounds For Sculpture, Night Forms: dreamloop by Klip Collective is a totally bespoke event that can only be seen and heard this year at the sculpture park.
 Timed tickets are required, and are now on sale at groundsforsculpture.org.